cristian-guerrero/legion-go-tricks/README.md

 ## Known Bugs

-- Dec 9th 2023 - desktop mode shortcut is broken after fresh install + update, dev is working on a fix.
+- Dec 9th 2023 - Nobara desktop mode shortcut is broken after fresh install + update, dev is working on a fix.
 This doc will be updated once the issue is resolved.
   - Temporary workaround at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
 - related to v28 bios - STAMP might be bugged on both Windows and Linux - user on discord reported that they were getting hard crashes at 30W TDP.
   - crash was replicated on Nobara Linux 30W TDP STAMP